shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

    ![](../media/lab-06/image13.png)

-   This is the default model the Lakehouse creates.
+   This is the default model that Lakehouse creates.
 However, there are some limitations with the default model (like the ability to format measures, etc).
 Also, we need only a subset of the tables in our model.
-So we will create a new semantic model.
+So, we will create a new semantic model.

 3. From the menu, on the top right select the arrow next to **SQL analytics endpoint**.